Do I Have A Case For Wrongful Termination?

 “Wrongful termination” in Texas is something of a misnomer.
-The claims that you read about and see on this website deal with wrongful termination in one form or another but there is no specific wrongful termination concept in Texas law.
-Most forms of wrongful termination in Texas are covered under concepts with things such as age discrimination, sex discrimination, race discrimination, whistleblowing violations, or retaliation claim.
+The claims that you read about and see on this website deal with wrongful termination in one form or another, but there is no specific wrongful termination concept in Texas law.
+Most forms of wrongful termination in Texas are covered under concepts with things such as age, sex and race discrimination, retaliation claims or reporting a legal violation.